Larceny Act 1916

 The Larceny Act 1916 (6 & 7 Geo.
 5. c.
 50) was an act of the Parliament of the United Kingdom.
 Its purpose was to consolidate and simplify the law relating to larceny triable on indictment and to kindred offences.

 The definition of larceny for the purposes of the act was "a person steals who, without the consent of the owner, fraudulently and without a claim of right made in good faith; takes and carries away anything capable of being stolen, with the intent at the time of such taking, permanently to deprive the owner thereof.
 Provided that a person may be guilty of stealing any such thing notwithstanding that he has lawful possession thereof, if, being a bailee or part owner thereof, he fraudulently converts the same to his own use or the use of any person other than the owner".

 Provisions

 Section 23 provided maximum penalties for a number of offences of robbery and aggravated robbery.

 Section 24 created the offence of sacrilege.

 Section 25 created the offence of burglary.

 Sections 29 to 31 related to blackmail.

 Section 32 related to false pretences.

+Repealed enactments

+Section 48(1) of the act repealed 16 enactments, listed in the schedule to the act.